The 2020 Guide to FavIcons for Nearly Everyone and Every Browser

 Once upon a time, creating a favicon only required making a single 16×16 pixel icon, and placing it in the root directory of a website.
 This still works today, albeit with some caveats.

 With modern devices, displays tend to feature high density (retina) displays.
 These devices and displays feature more pixels per square inch.
-The end result is much sharper text and images, however generally graphics need to be optimized for high resolution displays.
-The classic 16 x 16 pixel favicon appears pixelated on these devices and displays thus additional steps are needed.
-To make matters more confusing, many newer devices, for example, iOS and Android, have their own preferred favicon replacements.
+The end result is much sharper text and images.
+Generally, graphics need to be optimized for high-resolution displays.
+The classic 16 x 16 pixel favicon appears pixelated on these devices and displays; thus, additional steps are needed.
+To make matters more confusing, many newer devices, for example, iOS and Android, have their preferred favicon replacements.

 This is a how-to guide for creating favicons for (almost) every conceivable browser.